-We believe this intervention will advance the goals of the Hospital Transformation Program by decreasing hospital readmissions through risk stratification for readmission potential to drive effective and efficient discharge plans including partnerships with Post-Acute Care (PAC) Providers.
-This will improve patient outcomes by ensuring integration of care is occurring across the appropriate settings.
+How intervention advances goals of HTTP: We believe this intervention will advance the goals of the Hospital Transformation Program by decreasing hospital readmissions for patients through risk stratification for readmission potential to drive effective and efficient discharge plans including partnerships with Post-Acute Care (PAC) Providers.
+This will reduce cost of unnecessary readmissions and improve patient outcomes by ensuring integration of care is occurring across the appropriate settings.
 We will be engaging enhanced collaboration with our community partners via data sharing and analytics, evidence-based care coordination and care transitions, integrated health care delivery, and chronic care management.